 - Keyboard-access manual testing and assessment

-Alma is tested on the latest version Firefox, Chrome, and Edge, and on devices including Windows computers.
+Alma is tested on the latest version of Firefox, Chrome, and Edge and on devices including Windows computers.
 For more information about browser support, see see Browser and OS Requirements.

 - Testing with users of all abilities

-- Pursuing partnerships with colleges, universities and other institutions to assist us in reviewing and updating our accessibility documentation and testing with users of varying abilities
+- Pursuing partnerships with colleges, universities, and other institutions to assist in reviewing and updating our accessibility documentation and testing with users of varying abilities

-- Consulting with and performing audits through, accessibility experts such as Deque and encouraging third-party audits
+- Consulting with and performing audits through accessibility experts such as Deque and encouraging third-party audits

-If you have difficulty accessing specific ProQuest content or features with adaptive technology after trying the workarounds suggested in this statement, you can contact us using the links provided below.
-Our support services will respond within three days and are available to accommodate the communication needs of end users with disabilities.
+If you have difficulty accessing specific Clarivate content or features with adaptive technology, contact us using the links provided below.
+Our support services are available to accommodate the communication needs of end users with disabilities.
 We will work with you to identify the best option for remediation, subject to content licensing restrictions and technical capability.

-This accessibility statement was prepared on September 6, 2020.
-It was last reviewed on September 6, 2020.
+This accessibility statement was first prepared on January 18, 2022.
+It was last reviewed on January 18, 2022.